 From my travels, I see airports experimenting with a wide range of physical screening technologies and strategies.
 But some best practices are becoming apparent.
 Here a few:

-- Identity is crucial – Airports understand there is no one size fits all application for screening every worker.
+- – Airports understand there is no one size fits all application for screening every worker.
 That would be inefficient and ineffective in both monetary and cultural terms.
 Asking employees to essentially extend their commute by standing in security queues to get to work isn’t advisable in our low unemployment economy.
 It’s far better to treat different types of employees according to their risk profile.
 New contractors with major holes in their work history and access to heavy equipment should be screened more often and more rigorously than long-time employees with office jobs.
 Time matters, too.
 A concessionaire that sells donuts and coffee to the morning shift every day should get closer scrutiny if they unexpectedly show up at a cocktail party for top executives.

 - Get random – While screening every employee would be safest, it’s not realistic or necessary.
 In fact, as much as we like selling Edge systems, we don’t recommend it.
 The important thing is that employees at least have the expectation that they may be screened at any time.